cgaisl/ModernAndroidTemplate/README.md

 # Future

 In the future, I plan to create another repository to showcase how to reuse the architecture on iOS with SwiftUI and Kotlin Multiplatform.
-This repository, however, will remain Android-only to keep things simple.
+The current repository, however, will remain Android-only to keep things simple.